hatamiarash7/Docker-UPX/README.md

 docker run --rm -w $PWD -v $PWD:$PWD hatamiarash7/upx --best --lzma -o application-compressed ./application
 ```

-### Dockerfile
+## Dockerfile

-You can use this image in your Dockerfile like this:
+You can use this image in your Dockerfile for multi-stage builds like this:

 ```dockerfile
 ##################################### Build #####################################